Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 How does a mortgage note fund pay income differently from a REIT?

-Mortgage note funds pay monthly distributions from borrower interest payments collected on loans in the portfolio.
+The Integrity Income Fund pays monthly distributions sourced from borrower interest payments on the loans held by the fund.
 Public REITs most commonly pay quarterly dividends from rental income.
+Not all mortgage note funds pay monthly—funds focused on non-performing loans may pay quarterly or less frequently, since borrowers who aren’t paying don’t generate regular income.
 The Integrity Income Fund has paid monthly distributions every month since launching in June 2022, with zero missed distributions.
-Monthly payments provide more frequent income for investors relying on cash flow or pursuing an accelerated reinvestment strategy.

 Can I invest in both a mortgage note fund and REITs?

 Yes—and for many accredited investors, this is the optimal strategy.
 REITs provide liquid equity real estate exposure, inflation protection, and property appreciation potential.
-Mortgage note funds provide monthly income, low market correlation, and debt-based real estate exposure with no fund-level leverage.
+The Integrity Income Fund provides monthly income, low market correlation, and real estate-backed income with no fund-level leverage.
 Together, they provide complementary risk and return profiles across the real estate capital stack.
 A common approach is to hold REITs in a taxable brokerage and a note fund in an SDIRA for tax-advantaged compounding.

 What are the tax differences between a mortgage note fund and a REIT?